JavaScript plus a dash of JQuery

 Here we have put another value in toppings, this time in bucket number 3.

-We can verify that our array is now longer using toppings.length.
+We can verify that our array is now longer using `toppings.length“.
 The dot operator is to do with object orientation, which we will cover later.

 …will output the number 4.

-One of the most common things you will want to do with an array is to do something with each of it's values.
+One of the most common things you will want to do with an array is to do something with each of its values.
 We can use a for loop for this.

-var toppings = ["ham", "cheese", "parmesan"];
+const toppings = ["ham", "cheese", "parmesan"];

 for (i = 0; i < toppings.length; i++) {